 Professor Patricia Kennett, (Professor), Comparative, cross-national social policy; globalization, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.

 Dr Rachel Lart, Drug misuse policy and services, mental health and marginalised groups, eg. offenders, drug users; evidence-based policy and practice; general health and social care policy.

 Dr Noemi Lendvai, Possible typologies for post-communist welfare regimes in new EU Member States, on the Europeanisation of social inclusion in Central Eastern Europe, and on the transnationalisation of social policy in South East Europe; the impact of EU Accession on Hungarian, Croatian and Slovenian social policy.

-Dr Liz Lloyd, Ageing; health and social care policies and practices with older people; policies on unpaid care; social aspects of death, dying and bereavement; the health and well-being of carers.
+Professor Liz Lloyd, (Professor), Ageing; health and social care policies and practices with older people; policies on unpaid care; social aspects of death, dying and bereavement; the health and well-being of carers.